z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_07_BiFrost.md

 support for Spectrum programs.
 Although this might be considered a rather niche topic, the discussion also covers other aspects of Z88DK which will be referred to in future installments.
-We introduce separately loaded libraries and the BASIC loader required to load them, more advanced appmake usage, and a makefile.
+We introduce separately loaded libraries and the BASIC loader required to load them, more advanced z88dk-appmake usage, and a makefile.
 The reader is encouraged to read the document even if they have no particular interest in BiFrost.